 According to Cocks, he came up with the solution, went home, did the calculations in his head, and didn't even write anything down.
 Soon after, Cocks presented his findings to the GCHQ.

-The problem was the secret relationship between the GCHQ (British intelligence agency) and the NSA (US intelligence agency).
+The problem was the secret relationship between the GCHQ (the British intelligence agency) and the NSA (the US intelligence agency).
 Two agencies shared secrets and did not want their relationship to become public.
 Therefore, a decision was made to keep Cocks' encryption algorithm classified.
 It took 20 years for the GCHQ to publicize the work of professor Cocks.

 So, what did Cocks discover?
 We'll explain that next.

 We already know that RSA uses prime numbers.
 The reason why prime factorization is so effective is that it's easy to calculate one way and incredibly hard to do in reverse.
 In cryptography, it's known as a trapdoor.
 We'll show you what we mean.

 Let's multiply two prime numbers: 23 and 29.
 You may need a calculator, but you'll probably agree that the task is easy.
 But what if we did that in reverse?
 Could you find the prime numbers of 3,139?
 It's a lot harder, isn't it?
 Even a calculator isn't that useful.